 Tape Characteristics.
 Tape system information is recorded with a density of 200 6-bit characters per inch on both the FR300 and FR400 tape systems.
-Tape used and produced is compatible with tape used and produced by the Model 1604 computer and the IBM 727 and the IBM 729 low density tape drives.
+Tape used and produced is compatible with tape used and produced by the IBM 727 and the IBM 729 low density tape drives.